blip-lorist/book-duets-api/README.md

-Feed the Book Duets API the names of an author and a musician.
+Feed the Book Duets API author and musician names.
 Receive a Markov chain mashup of their written and spoken words.

 # Table of Contents
 * [What Are Book Duets?](#what-are-book-duets)